jmorse/llvm-project/loldoc.md

 identified by having a back-edge under reverse-post-order.

-Intuitively: we explore loop heads in RPO, and determine whether the PHI at a loop head is dead by assuming it is not and propagating the common incoming values on non-backedges through the function.
-If that value does not return on the backedges, the PHI is not dead and must be preserved.
-We then move on to next loop head in RPO.
+Intuitively: we explore loop heads in RPO, and determine whether the PHI at a loop head is dead by assuming it is dead and propagating the common incoming values on non-backedges through the function.
+If that value returns on the backedges, the PHI is dead, otherwise it is still needed.
+We then move on to the next loop head in RPO.

 Unfortunately, whether a loop head PHI is dead can depend on behaviours that are not exposed in a single pass through the function.
 Thus, we rely on